Press & Media Resources

 Categorical, not individualized

-These policies replace Congress's scheme of individualized immigration benefit adjudications with blanket categorical suspensions based solely on nationality.
+These policies replaced Congress's scheme of individualized immigration benefit adjudications with blanket categorical suspensions based solely on nationality.

 Indefinite with no end date

 The December memo promised operational guidance within 90 days.
 That deadline passed on March 3, 2026, with no guidance issued.
-USCIS has confirmed in court filings that the policies remain in effect indefinitely.
+The policies remained in effect indefinitely until a court vacated them.

 Retroactive punishment

-The Comprehensive Re-Review targets people who already received lawfully approved benefits, reopening settled decisions years after the fact.
+The Comprehensive Re-Review targeted people who already received lawfully approved benefits, reopening settled decisions years after the fact.

 No precedent in 70+ years